-Japan and Brazil have established their own emission regulations, with their own phase-in schedules and compliance mechanisms.
+33. Japan and Brazil have established their own emission regulations, with their own phase-in schedules and compliance mechanisms.
 Japan uses a system of mean and max standards where mean standards act as a production average and max standards are an individual vehicle limit, or a limit for low volume production.
-Brazil's levels are based on EU regulations, but use a drive cycle based on the U.S. FTP-75 drive cycle.
+Brazil's levels are based on EU regulations, but use a drive cycle based on the United States of America FTP-75 drive cycle.